Heart Transplant: What To Expect

 The organ is then protected by wrapping it in sterile plastic bags inside a picnic cooler (yes, really!) and brought to UMMC for implantation.
 Meanwhile, another team of surgeons will prepare the recipient to receive the new heart.
 Careful coordination is required between the donor and recipient surgical teams in order to minimize the amount of time that the new heart is "asleep".

 As soon as we are confident that the donor heart is in good condition and is suitable, the recipient will be taken to the operatng room.
-The breast bone is opened (in case of prior surgery, this is one of the more difficult and dangerous parts of the procedure) and preparations made for supporting circulation with a heart-lung ("cardiopulmonary bypass") machine.
-Once the new heart has arrived safely, the recipient is placed on "bypass", the old heart removed, and the new heart stitched in place.
+The breast bone is opened and preparations made for supporting circulation with a heart-lung (cardiopulmonary bypass) machine.
+Once the new heart has arrived safely, the recipient is placed on bypass, the old heart removed, and the new heart stitched in place.
 This is done by sewing together the ends of the main vessels (superior and inferior vena cavae or right atrium; pulmonary artery; left atrium; and aorta) leading in and out of the heart.

 The surgery lasts approximately six to eight hours.
 When the surgery is completed, the patient is taken to the intensive care unit.
 Over the subsequent days as the recipient recovers from surgery, the breathing tube and various drainage tubes and intravenous lines are gradually removed, and the process of rehabilitation is begun.
 Occasionally the new heart may have an abnormally slow rhythm, and a pacemaker may be required.